florfer/moviesApp/README.md

 The apllication will be available on localhost:3000

+## Configuration and setup

+To run the project its required node version 10.16.3 or higher.

+The application was created using [Create React App](https://create-react-app.dev/docs/getting-started) this includes a set of scripts executed with react-scripts library.
+The scripts available are start, build, test and eject.

 ## Description
-The application was created using [Create React App](https://create-react-app.dev/docs/getting-started)

 ### Containers and Components
 The application is composed of components and containers.